KirstyFurey/Doodle-Pairs/README.md

 - Clicking or tapping a card will flip it face up.
 The player will also have the opportunity to flip the card face down again if it is the only card face up.
 - Clicking or tapping a second card will trigger JavaScript to check if it is a match to the first.
 	- If it is, it will be highlighted green for 1 second, and both cards removed (hidden) on the board.
 	- If not it will be highlighted red for 2 seconds and both cards will be returned face down.
-	- If the player has chosen to play in ridiculous mode  and they select a pair that does not match, any remaining cards on the board will be shuffled.
-Hidden (matched) cards will remain hidden.
 - Once all cards are matched a congratulations modal is triggered and the time taken to complete is shown.

 ## Technologies ##